h2non/imaginary/README.md

 It supports a common set of [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional support for API token-based authorization, built-in gzip compression and CORS support for direct web browser access.

-IT can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
+It can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
 It supports common [image operations](#supported-image-operations) such as crop, resize, rotate, zoom, watermark...
 For getting started, take a look to the [HTTP API](#http-api) documentation and [benchmark](#benchmarks) results.